forcedotcom/salesforcedx-vscode/docs/_articles/en/codebuilder/cb-start.md

 Now let’s retrieve metadata for this new field –

-1. Return to Code Builder and click the Org Browser
+1. Return to Code Builder and open Org Browser.
 2. Scroll down to **Custom Objects** and navigate to **Account**
 3. Click the retrieve icon next to the Account component to run **SFDX: Retrieve Source from Org**
 4. From the Activity Bar, click the Explorer and navigate to `force-app/main/default/object/Account`